dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 ## Pending

-Tracks what was the covenant action that caused the chain to go into pending mode, stored by channelId and actionId.
-It then keeps track of all outbound actions made while the chain is in pending mode whenever the covenant is run.
+Tracks what was the covenant action that caused the chain to go into pending mode, stored by channelId and requestId.
+It then keeps track of all requests made while the chain is in pending mode whenever the covenant is run.
 The chain is only rerun once replies have been received that settle all the outbound requests, to avoid wasteful rerunning.

+Each rerun must produce the exact same requests each time, in the exact same order.

 This structure consists of two arrays - one of all the outbound requests the covenant made, and another of all the so far received replies.
 The reducer should not be invoked until all the empty slots in the `replies` array have been filled.